aka-nahal/cusine-cu/README.md

-# Ordering Food Using C Progran.
+# Ordering Food Using C Program.

 A Simple Program To Order Food, Made Using C.